Generalized periodicity theorems

 \begin{prop} Let\/ $\sK$ be a locally finitely presentable abelian category and\/ $\sS\subset\sK$ be a class of finitely presentable objects closed under finite direct sums.
 Then the class of objects\/ $\varinjlim\sS\subset\sK$ is weakly deconstructible. \end{prop}

 The definition of the pure exact structure on the module category $\Modr R$ was already given in Section~\ref{generalized-cotorsion-periodicity-secn}.
-It is extended to locally finitely presentable abelian categories $\sK$ as follows~\cite[Section~3]{CB}, \cite[Section~4]{Sto}.
+It is extended to finitely accessible additive categories $\sK$ as follows~\cite[Section~3]{CB}, \cite[Section~4]{Sto}.

-A short exact sequence $0\rarrow K\rarrow L\rarrow M\rarrow0$ in $\sK$ is said to be \emph{pure} if the functor $\Hom_\sK(T,{-})\:\sK\rarrow\Ab$ takes it to a short exact sequence of abelian groups for any finitely presentable object $T\in\sK$.
-The \emph{pure exact structure} on $\sK$ is defined by the collection of all pure short exact sequences.
-With the pure exact structure in mind, one can speak about \emph{pure subobjects}, \emph{pure quotients}, \emph{pure monomorphisms}, \emph{pure epimorphisms}, \emph{pure-projective objects}, and \emph{pure acyclic complexes} in~$\sK$.
+A \emph{pure short exact sequence} $0\rarrow K\rarrow L\rarrow M \rarrow0$ in $\sK$ is a pair of composable morphisms such that the functor $\Hom_\sK(T,{-})\:\sK\rarrow \Ab$ takes this sequence to a short exact sequence of abelian groups for every finitely presentable object $T\in\sK$.
+It is not immediately obvious from this definition that the collection of all pure short exact sequences defines an exact structure on~$\sK$.
+This is the result of part~(a) of the next Proposition~\ref{pure-exact-structure-proposition}.

 For any small preadditive category $\cS$ (i.~e., a small category enriched in abelian groups), we denote by $\Modr\cS= \Funct_\ad(\cS^\sop,\Ab)$ the category of contravariant additive functors from $\cS$ to $\Ab$, and by $\cS\Modl=\Funct_\ad(\cS,\Ab)$ the category of covariant additive functors $\cS\rarrow\Ab$.
 A small preadditive category $\cS$ can be viewed as a ``ring with many objects'' or ``a nonunital ring with enough idempotents''; then the objects of $\Modr\cS$ and $\cS\Modl$ are interpreted as right and left $\cS$\+modules.